Computer Facilities Management Services NAICS 541513

 - Government-approved cloud services have taken the lead over on-premises data centers for critical computing workloads at federal agencies, according to a survey of federal IT officials by government technology news site FedScoop.
 The volume of critical computing workloads operating on government-dedicated cloud services grew faster since mid-2020, according to nearly half (47%) of survey respondents, compared to workloads run in agency-owned/operated data centers (28%).
 And nearly twice as many respondents (56%) are looking at government-approved cloud platforms to increase hardware capacity over the next three years compared to agency-owned/operated data centers (33%).
 Agencies continue to view government-approved clouds as offering greater operational advantages.
 But advances in server performance, economy, and security control make upgrading agency data centers viable for certain computing workloads.

-- Computer facilities management industry employment decreased slightly and average wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics (BLS).
+- Computer facilities management industry employment and average wages for nonsupervisory employees decreased slightly during the first seven months of 2025, according to the US Bureau of Labor Statistics (BLS).
 Revenue for computer facilities management services increased 5.1% year over year and 2.3% quarter over quarter in the fourth quarter of 2024, according to the US Census Bureau.
 Computer facilities management service industry sales are forecast to grow at a 4.35% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue